Even with successful vaccination programmes, we can’t expect to completely eradicate Covid-19 from the world.

-Covid-19 is now established, to some degree, across almost the entire globe.
-For most countries, it will change from an epidemic disease (where cases are rising suddenly) to an endemic disease (where cases continue to appear long-term, with occasional peaks and troughs).
+Covid-19 is now established across almost the entire globe.
+Over time for most countries, it will change from an epidemic disease – where cases rise suddenly – to an endemic disease – where cases continue to appear long-term, with occasional peaks and troughs.

-If we get to a point where countries regularly have only a small number of Covid-19 cases, that might feel like mission accomplished.
+We may then get to a point where countries regularly have only a small number of Covid-19 cases – that might feel like mission accomplished.
 But there will still be work to do to keep ourselves protected.

 An example of major outbreaks starting again, after a disease had been brought under control, is measles in 2018.
 Vaccination uptake had dropped in several countries, which reduced herd immunity below the threshold that kept the disease in check, and cases surged to an estimated 10 million worldwide.

-This pandemic is still not yet under control and there’s still a lot we don’t know about Covid-19, including how long a person’s current immunity might last, whether booster vaccinations will be needed and, if so, how often.
+This pandemic is not yet under control and there’s still a lot we don’t know about Covid-19, including how long a person’s current immunity might last and the impact existing and future variants may have.